Should I Build or Buy AI Voice Agents? A Guide

 Your AI voice agent can’t operate in a silo.
 To be effective, it must communicate seamlessly with the tools you already use, like your CRM and helpdesk software.
 This integration allows the agent to pull customer history, create support tickets, or process orders.
 When you build, your team is responsible for creating these custom connections.
 If you buy, you need to verify that the solution offers pre-built integrations for your key systems.
 A well-integrated agent is key to improving the customer experience, creating a smooth journey without forcing customers to repeat information or wait for a human to handle simple tasks.

-Manage security, compliance, and privacy
+What about security, compliance, and privacy?

 When your AI voice agent interacts with customers, it handles sensitive data.
 Protecting that information isn’t just good practice; it’s a requirement.
 Managing security and compliance means adhering to regulations like GDPR or HIPAA and implementing strong data privacy controls from day one.
 It also involves continuous monitoring and rigorous testing.
 As your voice application grows, the need for detailed component evaluation becomes even more critical to prevent vulnerabilities.
 If you build, your team owns this entire process.
 If you buy, you must thoroughly vet your vendor’s security certifications to ensure they protect your customers.